 This statement covers the activities of Audley Group Limited and all subsidiary companies.
 The Audley Group builds and operates retirement villages and operates care branches throughout the UK.
 We buy land, secure detailed planning consent and then build, sell and manage the high-quality retirement villages that we create.
 An important part of our operations once a village is created is to establish a domiciliary care business through which we provide care to our owners and to the neighbouring public.

-The Audley Group currently operates within the UK only.
-We directly employed just over 650 people in the period ending 31 December 2018 as well as contracting with agency and subcontractor companies.
-Our revenue for the period was £61,641,000.
+The Audley Group currently directly operates within the UK only.
+We directly employed 818 people in the period ending 31 December 2020 as well as contracting with agency and subcontractor companies.
+Our revenue for the period was £71,579,000 (unaudited).

 We do not directly employ the workforce that constructs our villages, but indirectly engage them through our construction contractors.
 We use reputable, established contractors and carry out due diligence before engaging them to ensure they share the Audley Group ethics and values.
 We use a small number of suppliers in the construction process and this allows us to understand their own policies and procedures about modern slavery and human trafficking.
 This knowledge minimises the risks of us, through our contractors, having any involvement in modern slavery and human trafficking.

 The hospitality and care sectors may also use casual and temporary workers.
-We directly employ our village team members and carers, For transparency reasons the organisation does operate a bank contract to provide a mobile workforce, with regular reviews to ensure workers are active.
+We directly employ our village team members and carers.
+The organisation does operate a bank contract to provide a mobile workforce, with regular reviews to ensure workers are active.
 We carry out detailed checks on all our employees, including enhanced DBS checks prior to commencement of permanent employment.
 Where temporary cover is occasionally used our policy is to use reputable firms that carry out right-to-work checks.

-Responsibility for our anti-slavery initiatives including policies, risk assessments, investigations/due diligence and training ultimately lie with the Board of Directors.
+Responsibility for our anti-slavery initiatives including policies, risk assessments, investigations/due diligence and training ultimately lies with the Board of Directors.